scene-connect/python-challenge/README.md

 ## Challenge

+### User story
+Home owners need a chart to compare the current (baseline) energy usage of their home (from our simulations) and the potential _improved_ energy usage with proposed energy saving measures.

+This challenge is to create a prototype for that chart.

+### Technical requirements

+You should choose the best chart style to display the data.

-1. Add a simple "UI" prototype for a chart, comparing monthly energy usage before and after a set of home improvements.
+1. Add a simple prototype for a chart, **comparing monthly energy usage** before and after a set of home improvements.
+    - The chart needs to compare two sets of monthly energy data.
+(See requirement 2 below)
+        - Pick the best chart style to display the data, but aesthetics are not a requirement for this prototype.
     - Use the tools you think get you the best results the quickest.
         - This could be a single-page-application framework, or just HTML with a [Django view](https://docs.djangoproject.com/en/5.1/topics/http/views/)